ALPINE TOWER

 WELDING

-Wine racks, tablet holders and dinosaurs are among the projects campers have made (and taken home).
-In this session campers will weld metal together to create a functional product.
+In this session, campers will weld metal together to create a functional product.
 An explanation of metalworking tools, techniques and safety will be followed by cutting metal with plasma, machining, preparing, and welding a special camp project.
 Camper Peter Beering has pulled together a team of professionals to help guide campers through this exciting session.
+Wine racks, tablet holders and dinosaurs are among the projects campers have made (and taken home).

 Susan Sage has been with RNDC Indiana, formerly National Wine & Spirits for over 30 years.
-Starting in the Fine Wine Division and the last 23 years, managing the Pinnacle Wine Division, she represents some of the most prestigious wines from all over the world.
+Starting in the Fine Wine Division and the last 25 years, managing the over 50 portfolios, she represents some of the most prestigious wines from all over the world.

-Vinyasa Flow for the AM Sessions – Vinyasa means to flow with the breath.
-This class will build strength and stamina as you flow seamlessly through Sun Salutations fused with traditional poses to challenge your balance, core strength and flexibility.
+Vinyasa means to flow with the breath.
+This class will build strength and stamina as you flow seamlessly through sun salutations fused with traditional asanas.
+It will help you prepare the mind & body for a peak pose.
+This class will challenge your balance, core strength and of course your flexibility.

 ZIPLINE